-The cost of attendance budget reflects the estimated costs associated with attending Lewis & Clark.
-This budget is comprised of both direct costs (e.g. tuition and fees) and indirect costs (e.g. transportation, personal expenses, books and supplies, and living allowance).
+The Cost of Attendance budget used to determine eligibility for financial aid reflects the estimated expenses associated with attending Lewis & Clark.
+This budget is comprised of both direct costs (e.g., tuition and fees) and indirect costs (e.g., transportation, personal expenses, books and supplies, living expenses).
 Because indirect expenses are highly discretionary and vary considerably from student to student, an average allowance is used for these components of the budget.
-Be advised that the actual cost of attending Lewis & Clark may differ from the estimated budget used to determine eligibility for financial aid.
+Be advised that the actual cost of attending Lewis & Clark may differ from the estimated Cost of Attendance used to determine eligibility for financial aid.

 Expected Family Contribution (EFC)

-The EFC is determined by applying a uniform federal formula to the information provided on the FAFSA.
+The EFC is determined by applying a uniform federal formula to the information provided on the Free Application for Federal Student Aid (FAFSA).
 We use this EFC to determine the types and amounts of aid a student is eligible to receive.
 Student loan resources designed to help students borrow their EFC are available.